 Care: Once established Coral Honeysuckle will not require much maintenance.
 It is drought tolerant and pest-free.
 Does not require fertilization.
 If used as a vine you can prune it regularly to help direct it.

 Use: Coral Honeysuckle is perfect for trellises and fences.
-It can also be planted as a groundcover in your Coral Gables landscape design.
+It can also be planted as a groundcover.